 Can red light therapy heal a torn tendon?

-Yes, by stimulating cellular recovery, red light therapy can effectively heal tendons.
+Yes, by stimulating cellular recovery, red light therapy can effectively help heal tendons.